LeeHounshell/BatBot/README.md

 The following screens show what might happen if you ask 'what are you looking at?'

 BatBot's Jetson Nano runs a separate 'identity' server that determines image content on request.
-Initially the 'identify' server is not running, but it will start after the first image identification request.
+Initially the 'identify' server is not running, but it will start after the first image identification request or after saying 'start the server now.'
 The 'identify' server starts with a specified AI 'algorithm' (model).
 The chosen AI model is changed using voice commands like 'next/previous algorithm' and 'kill server' when the 'identity' server is already running but you want to change the ImageAI model used..

 ![screen](../master/screens/BatBot_identify.jpg)
 ![screen](../master/screens/BatBot_start_server.jpg)